• Search

 Virtual: fully online courses

 Note: Not all classes are offered online.
-In-person only classes include art, PE, math, sciences, etc.
+PE is only offered in person.

 ** Parents MUST complete the summer school registration for the classes to be confirmed!
-Deadline TBD **
+Deadline April 18, 2025.**

 Students will take one of the following course per grade level during the summer (unless previously noted to your counselor as to why the student cannot take the course over the summer).
 Making up D/F grades take priority over taking these courses:

 • PE: If students pass the the PE fitness exam in spring of 9th grade, they may take summer school PE.
-Otherwise, they will need to take PE in 10th grade.
+Otherwise, they will need to take PE as a zero period in 10th grade.

-• Fine Arts: Students attend both A and B which is the equivalent of a full year of art.
+• Optional Arts: Students attend both A and B which is the equivalent of a full year of art.
 In person course and art type depends on staffing.
+Students can also take Art during 12th grade or through Dual Enrollment.

-• If you are in band or have taken a fine art already, take a break and explore colleges!
+• If you have taken a visual or performing art class already, take a break and explore colleges!

 Review these CNUSD Summer School Guidelines.